cmer/stimulus-reflex-invoice-beast/README.md

 of those changes in real time without submitting the form.
 The user can then either dismiss those changes, or persist them to the database.

-It makes heavy use of StimulusReflex to communicate via websockets.
+It makes use of StimulusReflex to communicate via Websockets.
 The user interface is as responsive, or faster than any SPA.

 - Lines of Javascript: Zero.